 The Islands' brewing history began in a former crab processing plant overlooking the West Dune in l'Étang-du-Nord (Cap-aux-Meules).
 Today, this microbrewery is the pride of the inhabitants, showcasing the distinctive terroire of the archipelago through its beers and its menu.
 You can have a beer, enjoy a meal, and even tour the brewery.

-Open daily in summer from noon to midnight.
+Open from noon to midnight during summer.